Minority Voices TheatreA Project of The Very Little Theatre

 Theatre that creates a sense of belonging

-MVT is the community outreach project of The Very Little Theatre (VLT).
+MVT is a community outreach project of The Very Little Theatre (VLT).
 MVT is designed to offer an opportunity for members of minority or marginalized communities to participate in staged readings of plays as actors, writers, directors, designers, and/or audience members.

 MVT’s first year (2017) was a very exciting and illuminating time.
 We produced staged readings of three plays (Having Our Say, Vita & Virginia, and Now I Am Your Neighbor).
 We helped sponsor two community events (DisOrient Film Festival, Eugene Children’s Film Festival), and we offered a scholarship to a summer film/animation camp to a young person of color through the Academic Achievement Center Foundation.